jozeflacko/typescript-demo-with-revealing-module-pattern/README.md

   "include": [
     "src/**/*"
   ],
-5. TO WATCH FOR CHANGES --> write into your console "tsc -w
+5. TO WATCH FOR CHANGES --> write into your console "tsc -w"
 6. to stop watch just type "CTRL+C 2" times